 Not all chemo drugs will make you lose your hair and if it does it doesn’t happen right away.
 For me I started shedding after the 6th dose of my Abraxane.
 I cut my hair short with my long-time stylist and friend Renee at Sanctuary because I was sick of cleaning up hair all over my house and when it was time to be fitted for wigs at 808 Salon they actually just shave your whole head (which yes is kind of shocking I hated mine for a few days) (Honolulu friends make sure you reach out 808 Salon if you are in treatment Henry is amazing).

 It definitely doesn’t look so amazing to have no eyelashes or eyebrows especially if you’re a woman, but you don’t have to suffer.
 Well, actually if you can suffer through the tattoo you can get permanent makeup before you start chemo.
 Jenn Kim at Beauty Mark will actually be donating the eyebrow tattoo to two cancer patients a month so make sure if you are in treatment to reach out to her at The Lash Boutique to get on that waiting list.
-I got mine done by Ana at Top Nail in Kaimuki (Mar’s auntie!) and yes… it hurts.
+You can also call fellow survivor sister (and president of ACP) Leanne at Lux as I know she will donate for women in cancer treatment as well.
+I got my first ones done by Ana at Top Nail in Kaimuki (Mar’s auntie!) and yes… it hurts.
 They put numbing cream on but it might as well have been chapstick, lol.
 It’s pretty damn worth it though.
 I felt like I could go out in public and not scare people.